Skip to main content

 This document contains updates we made to make the sure the platform is WCAG 2.2 Level AA compliant for students.
 The approaches/updates listed are also translated into (internal) best practices to be applied for any new features/updates on the platform together with (automated) tests to prevent regression of accessibility.

 Some multiple choice question have multiple correct alternatives and thus may require more than one answer to be selected.
 As of now, this type of behaviour is supported in the platform via the Multi-Answer Multiple choice type!
-This new allows you to create questions such as this one:
+This new feature allows you to create questions such as this one:

 More information on how to create such questions and all available options can be found in this help article.